wkolowski/Type-Theory-Wishlist/README.md

 comp2 #(A B C : Type) (f : A -> B) (g : B -> C) (x : A) : C := g (f x)
 ```

-If there are many implicit arguments, like in `comp1` above, the syntax gets quite heavy.
-This is why we can prefix `#` in front of a group of arguments, like in `comp2` above, which makes them all implicit at once.
+But then syntax gets heavy when we want to mark as implicit all argument in a group except one.
+In such cases, we may prefix the argument with `@` (inspired by Coq's and Haskell's syntax for explicit arguments), which overrides the group's implicitness.

 ```
 // Function composition with the middle type (`B`) explicit.